Hypertension Control Challenge Rules & Eligibility

 Data Validation Process Top>

-Nominees will be scored based on their reported hypertension control rate (95% of score); and sustainable systems in the practice that support hypertension control (5% of score).
+The nomination will be scored based on hypertension control rate and consistency of the control rate over the reporting year and the prior year, sustainable systems in the practice that support hypertension control, and consideration of patient population characteristics that might present significant challenges and barriers in controlling hypertension.

-Nominees with the highest score will be required to participate in a two-phase validation process.
-Nominees determined to be non-compliant with the validation submission requests or timelines will be removed from further consideration.
+Nominees with the highest score will be required to participate in a two-phase process to verify their data.
+Nominees who are non-compliant or non-responsive with the data requests or timelines will be removed from further consideration.

 Nominees must provide documents showing the criteria used to include patients as "controlled" and a list with each hypertensive patient found to have blood pressure in control.
 Eight patients will be selected randomly for file review for compliance, along with 32 additional patients whose records may be requested for review if needed (described below).
 For the eight records selected, electronic copies of all of the pertinent medical records will be submitted through a secure FTP site with a secure login.
 Criteria for compliance with the measure include having documentation of having at least one outpatient encounter with a diagnosis of hypertension during the first 6 months of the measurement period and evidence that the patient’s most recent blood pressure is adequately controlled (a reading of <140/90 mmHg).